One Hour with You: Production

 Lubitsch was originally scheduled to direct One Hour with You and supervised the project in preproduction, but was unable to direct because his previous film, The Man I Killed, went beyond schedule.
 George Cukor was instead assigned to direct.
 Within two weeks after filming had begun, conflicts between Chevalier and Cukor brought Lubitsch back, although Cukor remained on the set.
 Cukor and Lubitsch each demanded sole credit for directing and the matter was litigated in court.
 Before a judgment was rendered, Cukor received a credit for assisting the direction and the right to break his contract with Paramount in order to direct What Price Hollywood? at RKO.

+A French-language version titled Une heure près de toi was produced simultaneously, with Lili Damita playing Tobin's role.